Energy

 How?
 Building on skills introduced in Physical Computing and Creative Computing, we will generate and measure electricity in order to see and feel energy in its various forms.
 We will turn kinetic and solar energy into electrical energy, store that in batteries and capacitors, and use it to power projects.
 We will develop knowledge useful in a variety of areas, from citizen-science to art installations, and address topics such as climate change and infrastructure access through the lens of energy.
 Students will build a final project using skills learned in the class.

-Prior Physical Computing or equivalent experience required.
+Prior Physical Computing/Creative Computing or equivalent experience required.

 Contact